Parasomnias: Sleepwalking

 Sleepwalking can be dangerous to the sleepwalker.
 One important step that you can take to make the situation safer for the sleepwalker is to remove any sharp or dangerous objects from the room, such as glass vases or tables with sharp corners.
 This will help prevent injury.

-For children who sleepwalk, it’s a good idea to avoid using bunk beds.
+For children who sleepwalk, it’s a good idea to not use bunk beds.
 Locking doors and windows is also a strategy to promote safety.
 It also might be wise to install gates at the top of staircases to prevent dangerous falls.

 Alcohol use can sometimes trigger sleepwalking episodes.
-Avoiding alcohol might help to prevent sleepwalking in some people.
+Not drinking alcohol might help to prevent sleepwalking in some people.
 Instead, create a relaxing bedtime routine that doesn’t include alcohol.

 Key points about sleepwalking

-• Sleepwalking refers to a type of sleep disorder that involves walking and other behaviors while in a deep sleep.
+- Sleepwalking is a sleep disorder that involves walking and other behaviors while in a deep sleep.

-• Sleepwalking can be dangerous not only to the person sleepwalking, but to others in the home.
+- Sleepwalking can be dangerous not only to the person sleepwalking but also to others in the home.

-• For children who sleepwalk, it’s a good idea to not use bunk beds.
+- For children who sleepwalk, it’s a good idea to remove sharp or dangerous objects from the room, lock doors and windows, block staircases, and not use bunk beds.

 Next steps